Darth Maul: In popular culture

 Since the release of The Phantom Menace, Maul has proven to be a popular character.
 Whilst the movie received a mixed reaction from fans and critics alike, the character was one of the most highly praised parts of the film, despite his limited screen time.
 IGN named Maul the 16th greatest Star Wars character, noting, "Of the countless characters to walk in and out of the Star Wars saga, none looks or acts more badass than Maul."
-C-3PO actor Anthony Daniels said in his memoirs that Darth Maul is still one of his favourite character in the saga - despite his brief appearance in The Phantom Menace.
+C-3PO actor Anthony Daniels said in his memoirs that Darth Maul is still one of his favourite characters in the saga - despite his brief appearance in The Phantom Menace.

 Maul-related merchandise was popular among Hasbro Star Wars toy lines, with plastic recreations of his double bladed lightsaber and various action figures in his likeness developed.
 Maul was the focal point of the marketing campaign surrounding the 2012 re-release of The Phantom Menace, being featured on the packaging for the toy line.

 Darth Maul appears as a skater in Tony Hawk's Pro Skater 3 being earned for completing all 54 goals and gaining all gold medals as Tony Hawk.